bluebear94/zt-/README.md

 * a literal (no space needed between two literals; ztš will take the longest match to the phonemes it knows currently, or otherwise take one Unicode codepoint).
-Note that you can't use keywords such as `feature` or `class` as a string (space them out).
-I don't want to make the lexer context- sensitive.
+Note that you can't use keywords such as `feature` or `class` as a string (space them out or wrap them in quotes).
+I don't want to make the lexer context-sensitive.
 * a matcher
 * in `<λ>` or `<ρ>`, a word boundary marker (`~`) is also allowed at the beginning or end, respectively

+If the `!` is present, then the rule applies when the environment is not matched.

 Matchers take the following syntax: